By Diane Huntrods, AgMRC, Iowa State University, and Vikram Koundinya, graduate student, Iowa State University.

 Sugarcane was one of the first "cash crops" of early colonial America.
 It grew plentifully in the southern states and was a major source of income for many plantations.
 High labor costs in the United States led to the industry's rapid conversion to mechanical harvesting in the early 1990s.

 Sugarcane is grown primarily in the tropics and subtropics.
-In the United States, sugarcane is grown commercially in Florida, Louisiana, Texas and Hawaii.
-Cane for sugar was 26.7 million tons in 2011.
-In 2010, cane for sugar was valued at nearly $1.1 billion.
-The 2011 crop value data was not available for this report.
-(NASS)
+In the United States, sugarcane is grown commercially in Florida, Louisiana, Hawaii and Texas.
+Cane for sugar was 30.4 million tons in 2016.
+In 2015, cane for sugar was valued at more than 990 million (NASS).

-Florida, the top producing state, produced more than 13.1 million tons of sugarcane for sugar in 2011.
-The state typically contributes about half of the total U.S. cane sugar crop.
-That same year, Louisiana produced more than 10.8 million tons of sugarcane.
+Florida, the top producing state, produced more than 16.9 million tons of sugarcane for sugar in 2016.
+That same year, Louisiana produced more than 12.4 million tons of sugarcane.
 Texas and Hawaii also produce more than one million tons annually.
 (NASS)

 Consumption and Industrial Use

 After peaking in 1972 at 102 pounds per person, the use of sugar (both cane and beet) in domestic food and beverage industries had declined to a low of 60 pounds per person by 1986.
 In following years, per person sugar use by these industries fluctuated between 61 and 66 pounds.
-By 2010, according to USDA sources, Americans consumed 66 pounds of refined sugar per person.
-In contrast, Americans consumed 64.5 pounds of corn-derived sweeteners and 1.5 pounds of honey and edible syrups that year for an annual total sweetener consumption per person of 132 pounds (excludes artificial sweeteners).
-(ERS)
+By 2016, according to USDA sources, Americans consumed 69.7 pounds of refined sugar per person.
+In contrast, Americans consumed 41.4 pounds of corn-derived sweeteners (ERS).

 Sugar deliveries to food manufacturers generally constitute a major portion of refined sugar deliveries.
 Of those industries, baking and cereal industries are generally the largest end users of sugar followed by confectionery makers.